My Favorite Food in Malaysia Roti Canai

 KLCC- The financial district of Kuala Lumpur…

 KLCC is also where you can find the Petronas Towers, Malaysia’s famous skyscraper.
-Staying at KLCC you’ll still have some advantages when exploring the rest of Kuala Lumpur.
+Staying at KLCC, you still have some advantages when exploring the rest of Kuala Lumpur.
 There are several LRT train lines located along KLCC.

 Le Apple Boutique KLCC – Check Rates